miriam-castr0/security-data-analytics/README.md

 # Security Data Analytics

-Security Data Analytcis is a component designed to use Machine Learning to detect DDoS attacks.
+Security Data Analytics is a component designed to use Machine Learning to detect DDoS attacks.
 It uses an adaptation of the LUCID framework (https://github.com/doriguzzi/lucid-ddos), for the DDoS detection.

 This component is a small part of a bigger framework, being developed in the European Project 6G-OPENSEC-SECURITY (https://www.cttc.cat/project/secure-network-slice-manager-for-open-and-disaggregated-6g-networks/)